 Having defined the \AADWIN-bandit algorithm and the related properties, we state the main results regarding the performance of these algorithms in stationary abruptly or gradually changing environments.

 \begin{thm}{\rm (Regret bound of \AADWIN-bandit, stationary case)} Let the environment be stationary.
-Let the base bandit algorithm has a logarithmic DD regret.
-Then, the regret of \AADWIN-bandit with $\delta = 1/T^3$ is bounded as follows:
+Let the base-bandit algorithm has a logarithmic stationary regret.
+Then, the regret of Algorithm \ref{alg:AADWINbandit} with $\delta = 1/T^3$ is bounded as follows:

-\end{thm} Theorem \ref{thm:regret_stationary} states that change-point detectors do not deteriorate the performance of the base bandit algorithm.
+\end{thm} Theorem \ref{thm:regret_stationary} states that change-point detectors do not deteriorate the performance of the base-bandit algorithm.
 The proof directly follows from the following facts.
-First, adaptive windows do not make a false reset with at least a probability of $1-O(K/T)$.
-Second, the nonintervening property (Remark \ref{rem:nonintervening}) ensures that the regret of the \AADWIN-bandit algorithm is equal to the base bandit algorithm when no reset occurs.
+First, adaptive windows do not make a false reset with at least with probability of $1-O(K/T)$.
+Second, the regret of the \AADWIN-bandit algorithm is equal to the base-bandit algorithm when no reset occurs (Lemma \ref{lem_monitoringdtprop}).
 For completeness, we provide the proof of Theorem \ref{thm:regret_stationary} in Appendix \ref{subsec:regstationary}.
 This result has a striking difference from most existing nonstationary bandit algorithms, which have the cost of a forced exploration of $\Omega(\sqrt{T})$.
 In the following sections, we derive the regret bound in abruptly and gradually changing environments.

 We next derive a regret bound for an abruptly changing environment.
 We first define the global changes that we assume on the nature of the streams (Definition \ref{def:detectable_bandit}) and then state the regret bound.